saddledata/uidocs/docs/core-concepts/transformations.md

 title: Transformations
 ---

-SaddleData allows you to perform powerful in-flight transformations on your data as it moves from source to destination.
+Saddle Data allows you to perform powerful in-flight transformations on your data as it moves from source to destination.
 This means you can clean, reshape, and filter your data without needing a separate transformation tool.

 Transformations are defined within a Flow's configuration and are executed in the order they are listed.
 The currently supported transformation types are: